MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/appadextension.md

 ---
-title: AppAdExtension Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: AppAdExtension Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an app ad extension that can be included in a text ad.
 ---
-# AppAdExtension Data Object
+# AppAdExtension Data Object - Campaign Management
 Defines an app ad extension that can be included in a text ad.

 You can associate an app ad extension with one or more campaigns and ad groups.
 Each campaign or ad group can be associated with multiple app ad extensions.